practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 $
 ```

-With only 10 milliseconds of execution time, this is pretty fast if you thank that this time also probably includes time for compilation.
+With only 10 milliseconds of execution time, this is pretty fast if you thank that it probably also includes compilation time.

 <br/>